cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/filter.md

 ---

 This widget provides the ability to filter the data presented in other widgets on the page according to a specific resource.
-By default, the widget allows filtering by blueprint, deployment and execution, and you can also add fields to filter by node or node instance, by configuring the widget’s settings.
+By default, the widget allows filtering by blueprint, deployment and execution, and you can also add fields to filter by node, node instance and more, by configuring the widget’s settings.

 ![resource-filter]( /images/ui/widgets/resource_filter.png )